BosqueLanguage/BREX/README.md

 Where the `std::pair` result is the start and end position of the FIRST match in the string and the LONGEST possible match.

 As with test we also provide `matchFront` and `matchBack` methods that allow for finding the first match at the start or end of the string.
-And a more verbose version that allows subrange matches and out of bounds anchors.
+And a more verbose version that allows subrange matches.